somhi/DECA_retro_cape_2/README.md

 * PS2:  Jumpers to activate pull-down resistors to enable USB mode
 * If space is needed, make a common ps2 connector for keyb and mouse (ps2 splitter should be used).
 * Jumper on joystick DB9 pin 5 to change power supply to pin 7 in order to allow other joysticks like the Amiga one to work.
 Comment from telegram: "El Jumper lo puedes poner para cambiar la alimentación entre pin 5 y 7.
 De esa forma te funcionara ok los dos y podrás conectar cosas como el ratón de amiga.
 De los joysticks clásicos, la mayoría son totalmente pasivos y los quickshot II utilizan la alimentación de 5v para el autofire."
+* SDRAM DQ14 and DQ15 position in newer MiSTer modules (xsds) are exchanged respect the older module (xs) I based my design from.
+This does not affect functionality at all as data in and data out are always in the same order.